briansdenny/briandenny.net-site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Brian Denny is a Senior Technical Writer at Consensus Cloud Solutions, Inc. and an Editor at the University of Michigan.
+In addition to technical writing and academic editing, his interests and experience include creating and editing adult-learner curriculum, classroom teaching and 1-on-1 or group coaching, data collection and statistical analysis, qualitative research, and publishing.
 {style="text-align: justify;"}